Francization of Brussels: Spanish rule

 After 1531, Brussels was known as the Princely Capital of the Netherlands.
-After the division of the Netherlands resulting from the Eighty Years' War and in particular from the fall of Antwerp to the Spanish, Netherlands' economic and cultural centres migrated to the northern Dutch Republic.
+After the division of the Netherlands resulting from the Eighty Years' War and in particular from the fall of Antwerp to the Spanish, Netherlands' economic and cultural centers migrated to the northern Dutch Republic.
 About 150,000 people, mainly stemming from the intellectual and economic elites, fled north.
 Brabant and Flanders were engulfed in the Counter-Reformation, and the Catholic priests continued to perform the liturgy in Latin.

 Dutch was seen as the language of Calvinism and was thus considered to be anti-Catholic.
 In the context of the Counter-Reformation, many clerics of the Low Countries had to be educated at the French-speaking University of Douai.
 However, Dutch was not utterly excluded in the religious domain.
 For instance, Ferdinand Brunot reported in 1638 that, in Brussels, the Jesuits "preached three times a week in Flemish and twice in French".
 While Dutch became standardized by the Dutch Republic, dialects continued to be spoken in the south.
 As in other places in Europe during the 17th century, French grew as a language of the nobility and upper class of society.
 The languages used in the central administration during this time were both French and, to a lesser extent, Spanish.
 Some French-speaking nobility established themselves in the hills of Brussels (in the areas of Coudenberg and Zavel), bringing with them primarily French-speaking Walloon personnel.
 This attracted a considerable number of other Walloons to Brussels who came in search of work.
-This Walloon presence led to the adoption of Walloon words in the Brussels flavour of Brabantian Dutch, but the Walloon presence was still too small to prevent them from being assimilated into the Dutch-speaking majority.
+This Walloon presence led to the adoption of Walloon words in the Brussels flavor of Brabantian Dutch, but the Walloon presence was still too small to prevent them from being assimilated into the Dutch-speaking majority.